RBI MPC meeting postponed by a day due to Lata Mangeshkar's death

-The Reserve Bank of India (RBI) on Sunday said that its Monetary Policy Committee (MPC) meeting, which was scheduled to be held from February 7-9, has been postponed by a day.
+The Reserve Bank of India on Sunday said that its Monetary Policy Committee (MPC) meeting, which was scheduled to be held from February 7-9, has been postponed by a day.

 The meeting has been rescheduled as the Maharashtra government has declared a public holiday on Monday as a mark of respect for legendary singer Lata Mangeshkar who passed away on Sunday.